-Facebook Groups have been around for awhile, but didn’t really gain traction until 2010 when they were redesigned and relaunched.
-Since then they have become an integral part of the Facebook offering, rivaling Reddit, and people around the world are using them as a platform to help grow their businesses.
+Facebook Groups have been around for a while but didn’t really gain traction until 2010 when they were redesigned and relaunched.
+Since then they have become an integral part of the Facebook offering, rivalling Reddit, and people around the world are using them as a platform to help grow their businesses.
 And it works because once you own the group, it sets you up as the expert.

-That sounds awesome, but the big question is...how do you create an engaging community that works to further your business interests?
-I have curated three large Facebook groups; one a local community page (10k members) and two others one for gaming, another for business (4k members avg each).
+That sounds awesome, but the big question is…how do you create an engaging community that works to further your business interests?
+I have curated three large Facebook groups; one a local community page (10k members) and two others: one for gaming and another for business (4k members avg each).
 Here are my top tips on how to go about creating the perfect group for you.